Grover Cleveland Alexander: Later life and legacy

 During the late 1930s and early 1940s, Alexander continued to play baseball, touring as a player-coach for the Grover Cleveland Alexander's House of David Team.
 The team's tour was managed by J. L. Wilkinson and often played against the Kansas City Monarchs.
 Alexander played with and against many of the Negro league stars of the day, including Satchel Paige, John Donaldson, Newt Joseph, Chet Brewer, and Andy Cooper.

 Playing with the House of David baseball team, Alexander would return to Philadelphia and the Phillies' National League Park on July 25, 1932 in a game against a team of Philadelphia All-Stars and was cheered warmly when he came to bat.

 After the end of prohibition, Alexander operated a tavern in St. Louis with Hughie Miller as his partner.

 Alexander was elected to Baseball's Hall of Fame in 1938, the third year of the Hall.
 Alexander was the only player elected that year.

+In 1939, during the Great Depression, Alexander was lecturing in New York at a Gotham Flea Circus according to a news article.

 Alexander attended Game 3 of the 1950 World Series at Yankee Stadium, where he saw the Phillies lose to the Yankees.
 He died less than a month later, on November 4 in St. Paul, Nebraska, at the age of 63.
 He is buried in Elmwood Cemetery in St Paul.

 Alexander was the subject of the 1952 biographical film The Winning Team, portrayed by Ronald Reagan, giving Alexander the unique distinction of being named for one U.S. president and being portrayed by another.
 The film earned an estimated $1.7 million at the North American box office in 1952.

 In 1999, he ranked number 12 on The Sporting News list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.
 Since he played before the Phillies adopted uniform numbers, the block-letter "P" from the 1915 season uniforms was retired by the team in 2001 to honor his career with them.

 Alexander is the first player mentioned in the poem Line-Up for Yesterday by Ogden Nash: